samuelkhong/OpenStreetMaps/README.md

   - `g`: An instance of the `GraphDB` class representing the map or graph data.
   - `route`: A list of node IDs that make up the route to be navigated.
 - It returns a list of `NavigationDirection` objects, each containing information about a specific navigation step.

 ## Features

-- **Customizable Map Viewing**: Users can specify the map's viewing area and resolution to obtain images tailored to their needs.
+- **Customizable Map Viewing**: Users can specify the map

+'s viewing area and resolution to obtain images tailored to their needs.
 - **Efficient Routing**: OpenStreetMaps provides fast and accurate routing information, including distances and turns.
 - **Location Suggestions**: Autocomplete functionality aids users in finding specific locations.
 - **Clear Directions**: Written directions are presented in a user-friendly format, making navigation straightforward.